-Restricted Share Plan ("R For grants in FY2016-17 to SP") o FY2017-18 and FY2019-20 Plan Description Award of fully-paid ordinary shares of the Company, conditional on achievement of both corporate pre-determined performance targets set over one-year period and individual performance.
+Restricted Share Plan ("RSP") For grants in FY2016-17 to FY2017-18 and FY2019-20 Plan Description Award of fully-paid ordinary shares of the Company, conditional on achievement of both corporate pre-determined performance targets set over one-year period and individual performance.
 Performance Conditions Group Returns on Equity performance (FY2016-17 & FY2017-18).
 Company Financial and operating achievements (FY2019-20).
 Vesting Condition Equal vesting over a three-year period.
 Payout 0% - 120% depending on the achievement based on prior financial year.

-Plan Description Award of fully-paid ordinary shares of the Company, conditional on achievement of both pre-determined performance targets set at the start of a three-year overlapping performance a 2 000. p pre-determined performance targets set at the start of a three-year overlapping performance period based on stretched long-term corporate objectives and individual performance.
+Performance Share Plan ( For grants in FY2016-17 to Plan Description Award of fully-paid ordinary shares of the Company, conditional on achievement of bot pre-determined performance targets set at the start of a three-year overlapping performance period based on stretched long-term corporate objectives and individual performance.
 Performance Conditions Absolute Total Shareholder Return Relative Total Shareholder Return (FY2016-17 to FY2017-18) Transformation Scorecard (FY2018-19 to FY2019-20) Vesting Condition Vesting based on meeting specified performance conditions over a three-year performance period.
 Payout 0% - 150% depending on the achievement of specified performance targets over the performance period.